 The biggest issue for many sunscreen users, including myself, is white cast.

 The culprit for the unwanted, ghostly glow?
 The zinc oxide and titanium dioxide ingredients you find in most physical or mineral sunscreens that deflect the damaging rays, according to board-certified dermatologist and cosmetic and reconstructive Mohs surgeon Dr. Sheila Farhang.

 What are the best sunscreen formulas to avoid white cast?

 To avoid white cast, Farhang recommends chemical sunscreens that absorb “the UV rays before they get absorbed into the skin.”
 She also suggests finding sunscreens that are a blend of chemical and physical sun protection.
 Luckily, plenty of brands have improved their mineral formulas, so they’re just as clear as chemical formulas.

 When it comes down to it, good sun protection is really about finding what works for your skin and lifestyle.
 That’s exactly what I was on the hunt for.
-Along with getting amazing (and affordable) recommendations from Farhang, I tried out some sunscreens in hopes of finding the best ones with no white cast on the market.
+Along with getting amazing (and affordable) recommendations from Farhang, over the course of a few months, I put more than 30 sunscreens to the test.

-Over the course of almost one month, I put many sunscreens to the test, probably more than 20.
-I became a sunscreen person.
+With all of the above in mind, I became a sunscreen person.
 I slathered on sunscreen in the morning before Zoom meetings and before weekend outings, and reapplied throughout the day.
-I was looking for lightweight, comfortable formulas that didn’t burn my eyes or leave me looking like an oil slick.
+The criteria?

 Here are the ones that measured up: